decred/politeia/README.md

  * Stop politeiawww.
  * Set the user created in the first refclient execution as admin with politeiawww_dbutil.
  * Run refclient again with the `email` and `password` flags set to the user created in the first refclient execution.

+#### Rebuilding the Cache

+The cache will be built automatically on initial startup of politeiad and when the cache version has changed, but there may also be times during development that you want to force the cache to rebuild.
+You can do this by using the `--buildcache` flag when starting `politeiad`.
+This will drop all current tables from the cache, re-create the tables, then populate the cache with the data that is in the politeiad git repositories.

 ## Integrated Projects / External APIs / Official URLs